julian-molina/Documentation/docs/pages/suite/suite-run-your-first-backtest.md

 It may take anything between 2 to 10 minutes (depending on your machine's processing power) to finish.
 You can tell the process finished calculating the backtesting session once the progress date stops, and—eventually—disappears.

-To see the backtest simulation on the charts, you first need to make sure that the *Layers Manager* for the corresponding session is visible in the Designer.
+To see the backtest simulation on the charts, you first need to make sure that the *Layers Manager* for the corresponding session is visible in the design space.
 This is what enables the corresponding simulation layers on the Layers Panel.

 To do that, go back to the backtesting session and click ![plus](https://user-images.githubusercontent.com/13994516/70042962-121cc180-15c0-11ea-8322-018f78524f39.PNG) on the left-hand side.